loklak/loklak_server/README.md

 ### Where can I download ready-built releases of loklak?

-Nowhere, you must clone the git repository of loklak and built it yourself.
+Nowhere, you must clone the git repository of loklak and build it yourself.
 That's easy, just do
 - `git clone https://github.com/loklak/loklak_server.git`
 - `cd loklak`
 - then see above ("How do I run loklak")